ColinGilbert/noobwerkz-engine/README.md

 Ports coming soon
 ```

-Little *nix scripts (currently runs on bash but I don't believe it uses any bashisms):
+Little *nix scripts (currently runs on bash but I don't believe it uses any bashisms.
+WILL NEED A MINOR AMOUNT OF SETTING UP PRIOR TO BEING DEEMED PORTABLE):
 ```
 sandbox/b for build.
 Attempts to build source sandbox/bb for big build.
 Wipes the binaries and builds from scratch sandbox/s for shaders.
 Builds the full set of shaders from sandbox/shader_src and places them into the sandbox/shaders directory sandbox/g for git.
-Adds changes to git and commits them
+Adds changes to git and commits them (for my use, mostly)
 ```

 Things to do in the immediate future:
 ```
-Continue refining the simulation world
+Refine physics
 AI
 Sound
 Serialization
-Scripting
+Scripting (done!)
 ```

 Medium future: